Dog skin problems

 A good soak in cool water

 Once a dog has an allergic reaction, it is quite common to have a secondary staph infection.
 Many vets aren't familiar with this.
 The staph infection may stay around long after the allergy is gone.

 A vet that specializes in dermatology can be of great help in dealing with skin problems.
-See if your vet can refer you to such a person.
+See if your veterinarian can refer you to such a person.

-Some studies on primrose and fish oil in helping relieve or cure secondary infections from allergies are documented in DM, March 1992.
-More information may also be obtained from writing to the RVC Dermatology Dept, Royal College St, London.
+Some studies on the role of primrose and fish oil in helping relieve or cure secondary infections from allergies are documented in DM, March 1992.
+More information may also be obtained by writing to the RVC Dermatology Dept, Royal College St, London.
 NW1.